 It’s not just a trend; it’s the right thing to do – consider how your remodeling project impacts the environment.
-If you can save natural resources, eliminate pumping more toxins in the air, or reduce landfill, you are not only contributing on a global scope, your are making your own home more healthy and pollutant free.
+If you can save natural resources, eliminate pumping more toxins in the air, or reduce landfill, you are not only contributing on a global scope; you are making your own home more healthy and pollutant free.
 And it will look just as stylish and modern.

-There are a variety of things to consider when trying to “go green” in your kitchen remodel project.
+There are various things to consider when trying to “go green” in your kitchen remodel project.
 One of the first items to ponder is your cabinetry, often one of the most unhealthy components in a kitchen.
-Pressed board and plywood are usually covered with glue to fuse laminate or veneer surfaces.
-The glue regularly contains formaldehyde, which gives off noxious fumes.
+Pressed boards and plywood are usually covered with glue to fuse laminate or veneer surfaces.
+The glue regularly contains formaldehyde, which gives off toxic fumes.

 If your cabinets are in generally good condition, look into cabinet refacing.
-This option saves the cabinet box, which is relined, and environmentally-friendly doors can replace the originals.
+This option saves the cabinet box, which is refaced, and environmentally-friendly doors can replace the originals.
 The selection of styles and materials is almost unlimited.
-You will have contributed on another level, by keeping most of the old cabinets, reducing disposal, sparing trees, and shrinking the effects of pollution from manufacturing.
+You will have contributed on another level by keeping most of the old cabinets, reducing disposal, sparing trees, and shrinking the effects of pollution from manufacturing.

 To avoid the “glue pollutants”, explore options in solid wood, metal, recycled glass, end-grain bamboo, recycled paper, sustainable wood, and recycled aluminum.
 If you use wood, be sure to get assurance from your contractor that it was acquired legally and does not contain unhealthy substances.

 For your countertops, there is also an abundance of choices.
 Green design should be focused not only on beauty but durability.
-With that in mind, make sure the material you choose can stand up against common spills, like mustard, coffee and red wine.
+With that in mind, make sure your chosen material can stand up against everyday spills, like mustard, coffee, and red wine.
 Many are made from recycled materials and look spectacular.
-For example, look into Shetkastone, Eleek, Lithistone, Squak Mountain Stone, glass products, and icestone.

-Ditch the bottled water and install a good water filtration system.
-Did you know the government standards for tap water are more stringent that bottled water?
+Ditch bottled water and install a sound water filtration system.
+Did you know the government standards for tap water are more stringent than bottled water?